 You can download a full build log in the textual form or as a

-.zip archive from the Build Results page by clicking the Download full build log link at the upper right corner.
+.zip archive from the Build Results page by clicking the Download full build log link in the upper right corner.
 Alternatively, you can use the following URL:

 .zip file using the corresponding link in the UI or via the following URL: